 Lexington Police administers the National Police Officer Selection Test to potential recruits.
 The exam includes:

 While related to police work, no prior knowledge of law enforcement is needed.
 The written test will count 35 percent towards your overall score.
-The passing score is 65 percent.
+The passing score is 65%.
 Once the written test is complete, each candidate will be immediately graded and given their scores.
 Candidates will be scheduled for the physical fitness exam by a member of the training academy after successfully passing the written test.
-See physical fitness test dates listed above.

 Physical fitness exam

 The Lexington Police Department administers the POPS physical fitness test to measure applicant physical preparedness.
 The test consists of five parts listed below:

 Bench press (video) – This is a test to measure absolute strength.
 Lower the bar until contact is made with the chest to the 3-inch sponge.
 Then, from the down position, raise the bar toward the ceiling, until the full, yet soft extension of the elbow is obtained.

 Sit-up test (video) – This is a test to measure the abdominal or trunk muscular endurance.
 While lying on the ground, the candidate will be given one minute to do as many bent-leg sit-ups as possible.
 Sit-ups are performed until the 11 point threshold is met or until the one-minute time limit is reached.

 300-meter run (video) – This is a test to measure anaerobic power or the ability to make an intense burst of effort for a short period or distance.
 This test consists of sprinting 300 meters in 65 seconds or less.
 The entire body must cross the finish line.

 Push-up test (video) – This is a test to measure muscular endurance.
 While in the up position, arms fully extended and legs extended so the body forms a straight line.
 Push-ups are performed until the 11 point threshold is met or until the two-minute time limit is reached.